Diane Mitsch Bush

 EAGLE & ROUTT

-" I will be attending more community events and visiting with municipalities, counties, non profits, and businesses from September through December, 2015.
+" I will be attending more community events and visiting with municipalities, counties, non profits, and businesses through December, 2015.
+I have not set up all of those meetings.
 Please stay tuned for more specific dates.
 Also, I will be meeting with stakeholders on potential 2016 legislation.
-Please do contact me if you would like to meet with me or have me attend your event at email@example.com
+Please do contact me if you would like to meet with me or have me attend your event at email@example.com"

 Need me to show up